MarcoBetti1/llmchess/docs/chess-text-representation.md

 - LLM replies are normalized to UCI, validated for legality, and then logged with full context.
 - Conversation and structured history logs give you a verbatim record of the textual interface.

 Armed with this overview you can safely modify prompts, try alternate notations, or investigate why a model behaved unexpectedly.
-For deeper details on the guard agent itself, see [`docs/agent-normalizer.md`](agent-normalizer.md).